The Midnight Sky: Plot

 To repair the damage, mission specialist Sully, currently pregnant, and her partner, Commander Adewole, conduct a spacewalk with flight engineer Maya.
 They repair the communications and radar but are caught in a second asteroid field that fatally injures Maya.

 Sully contacts Lofthouse.
 He tells her not to return to Earth because of the disaster, but go back to K-23 and start a new life there.
 Aethers pilot, Tom Mitchell, refuses, but upon discovering his wife's final words and seeing the state of Earth's atmosphere, he understands that it is in the crew's best interests to go back to Jupiter's moon.
 Still, he chooses to use one of the two re-entry vehicles to return to Earth.
 Sanchez, who saw Maya as a second daughter, decides to accompany him and bury her body on Earth.

 In her final communication with Lofthouse, Sully tells him that he was one of the reasons she joined NASA.
-She thanks him, telling him her mother Jean had given her a moon rock from him, and that her full name is Iris Sullivan.
+She thanks him, telling him that her mother Jean had given her a moon rock from him, and that her full name is Iris Sullivan.
 Lofthouse says he already knew her name, making it clear that the young girl he had been seeing was not real.
-When asked how he ended up at the base from which he contacted Aether, he says he thought he might be able to "help someone" (implying he followed Aether's mission not only because he discovered that moon, but also because it was his daughter Sully's mission).
+When asked how he ended up at the base from which he contacted Aether, he says he thought he might be able to "help someone".

 Lofthouse tells Sully he is proud to have finally met her, and she describes K-23 to him.
 Her description transports him there in his imagination and he falls out of radio contact.
-Sully and Adewole are left with nothing but to return to K-23 using a course provided by Lofthouse.
+Sully and Adewole are left with nothing but to return to K-23.